kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-typescript.md

 ## Building the Validation Schema with Zod
 [Zod](https://github.com/colinhacks/zod) is a TypeScript-first schema declaration and validation library.
 With Zod, you declare a validator once and Zod will automatically infer the static TypeScript type.
 It's easy to compose simpler types into complex data structures.

+> TypeScript ensures type safety during development and the build process, while Zod validates untrusted data at runtime.
+TypeScript is enough for internal functions, controlled components; Anything from external sources (APIs, user input) should use Zod.

 ```js
 import { z } from "zod";